rshaz2713/CampusBridge/README.md

 *Once project is setup, you can run the project by sourcing the venv and using* `python manage.py runserver`.

+## Project Structure

+Directory Overview:
+* `config/` - Global Django configuration
+* `core/` - Django app for landing page and general site pages that are shared
+* `dashboard/` - Django app for authenticated dashboard views
+* `templates/` - HTML templates rendered by views

+Authentication:
+* CampusBridge uses Django's built-in authentication framework (django.contrib.auth).
+This proivdes login, logout, session management, and password validation for us.
+* Django provides URL routes `/accounts/login/` and `/accounts/logout/` for login and logout.
+* Views requiring login are protected by Django's `@login_required` decorator, automatically redirecting the user to login.

+## Superusers

+For development purposes, you should create a superuser to access Django admin via `http://127.0.0.1:8000/admin` and to test login/logout features.

+In your venv, run `python manage.py createsuperuser` and set a dummy name, email, and password.
+This will be stored in your local database and will not be committed to GitHub.

 ## Updating Database Models
 If you are doing database work and change any models, you MUST run: